Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ```

 ### -Parameters
-The job parameters for this job, as a hashtable of parameter names (string) to values (any combination of byte, sbyte, int, uint, long, ulong, float, double, decimal, short, ushort, char, string, DateTime, bool, Guid, or byte[])
+The job parameters for this job, as a hashtable of parameter names (string) to values (any combination of byte, sbyte, int, uint (or uint32), long, ulong (or uint64), float, double, decimal, short (or int16), ushort (or uint16), char, string, DateTime, bool, Guid, or byte[]).

 ```yaml
 Type: Hashtable